droffilc1/alx-system_engineering-devops/0x09-web_infrastructure_design/documentation/1-distributed_web_infrastructure.md

 They are in DNS as there may be DNS spoofing attacks.
 - **Security issues (no firewall, no HTTPS):**
     - Firewall - Absence of a firewall means less security based on preconfigured rules in the hardware or software, no analyzing data packets that request entry to the network.
-    - HTTPS - The data exchange is not secure as we are using HTTP protocol switching to HTTPS ensures encryption to secure data exchange between the clinet and the web server.
+    - HTTPS - The data exchange is not secure as we are using HTTP protocol switching to HTTPS ensures encryption to secure data exchange between the client and the web server.
 - **No monitoring:**
 Sotfware monitoring will watch computer metrics, record them, and emit an alert if something is unusual or that could make the computer not work properly happens.